Gerard-ODonnell/bastille/docs/chapters/usage.rst

       create      Create a new thin container or a thick container if -T|--thick option specified. destroy     Destroy a stopped container or a FreeBSD release. edit        Edit container configuration files (advanced).
       export      Exports a specified container.
-      help        Help about any command.
+Use -s to shut down jail before export. help        Help about any command.
       htop        Interactive process viewer (requires htop).
       import      Import a specified container.